CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 - How to include madmex land cover maps as "Base Maps" in geonode?

+- Insert layers of TNC, create users for Mariana, Pedro.
+Change permissions for those who wants to download large size vectors (will not be allowed for everyone)

-- Make a python module to register maps into geonode.
+- Test python module to register maps into geonode.

 See [spcgeonode](https://github.com/GeoNode/geonode/blob/master/scripts/spcgeonode/)